OLC-LOC-Bioinformatics/ftir_renamer/README.md

                         Path of .spc files to process.
   -f FILENAME, --filename FILENAME
                         Name of .xls(x) file with renaming information.
-Must conform to agreed upon format (see README for additional information).
-This file must be in the path.
+Must conform to agreed upon format.
+This file must be in the supplied sequencepath.
   -o OUTPUTPATH, --outputpath OUTPUTPATH
                         Optionally specify the folder in which the renamed files are to be stored.
-Provide thefull path e.g.
+Provide the full path e.g.
                         /path/to/output/files
 ```